 Florence has a soft spot in my heart.
 In fact, it's been one of my top 5 favorite cities in the world for about ten years.
 It's the home of the Renaissance and offers some of the most famous museums and art collections in the world.

-The city center is compact and all the major sights are within walking distance.
 You won't have a problem filling your itinerary with remarkable things to do.
-Walk across the Ponte Vecchio (the picturesque bridge lined with shops) and browse the window displays filled with gold and silver jewelry.
+Walk across the Ponte Vecchio (famous bridge lined with shops) and browse the window displays filled with gold and silver jewelry.

 Climb to the top of the Duomo, the main church of Florence, to see views of the city below and get a sneak peek at how the dome was constructed.
 Admire Michelangelo's David and browse the most impressive collection of Italian paintings in the world at the Uffizi.
 Cross the river and make the 20 minute hike up to Piazzale Michelangelo.
 This viewpoint will take your breath away.